Zebra

 Importance Of Zebra

 Zebras are an integral part of the African ecosystem.
-They play a crucial role in maintaining the balance and sustainability of the environment.
+They play a crucial role in maintaining the balance and sustainability of their environment.

 1. Zebras help the local ecosystem by grazing on dry, hardened grass that is too tough for other species (such as wildebeest, ostriches and antelopes) to digest.
-Every zebra is important to their ecosystems, playing the role of a consumer.
+Every zebra is important to its ecosystem, playing the role of a consumer.

-2. Zebras play a critical role for other herbivores by clearing the way for the growth of tender new leaves and grasses.
+2. They play a critical role for other herbivores by clearing the way for the growth of tender new leaves and grasses.

 3. Zebras serve as prey for many predators such as lions, leopards and hyenas.
 Without these predators' presence, many animal populations would become too large and create damaging effects like overgrazing or competition for limited resources.

-5. Zebras hold significant cultural importance for many African communities.
-Their unique characteristics have inspired throughout generations, symbolizing freedom and individuality.
-In some African cultures, zebra hides are used to make clothing or decorate homes while its meat is eaten by locals or sold at markets.
+4. They hold significant cultural importance for many African communities.
+Their unique characteristics have inspired throughout generations, symbolising freedom and individuality.
+In some African cultures, zebra hides are used to make clothing or decorate homes, while its meat is eaten by locals or sold at markets.

-7. Zebras serve as vital indicators of environmental health.
-As migratory animals, they often signal changes in habitat conditions—whether it’s shifts due to climate change or pressures from human encroachment.
+5. Zebras serve as vital indicators of environmental health.
+As migratory animals, they often signal changes in habitat conditions, whether it’s shifts due to climate change or pressures from human encroachment.
 Their social structures and behaviours provide insights into herd dynamics that can inform conservation strategies.

 In The Zoo

-Zebras are classified in the genus Equus (known as equines) along with horses and asses.
-There are three living species of zebra and are the only living members of the family, Equidae:
+Zebras are classified in the genus "Equus" (known as equines) along with horses, wild asses and domesticated donkeys.
+There are three living species of zebra, and they are part of the family Equidae.
+The three species are,

 Relationship With Humans